kjmckenzie/perimeter/README.md

 <img src="https://github.com/kjmckenzie/perimeter/blob/master/XAM/Images/chart.PNG?raw=true" width="300"/>

-This app uses you device Bluetooth and GPS features and does not share any internal data, nor will you be asked to upload any data to any 3rd party organisations.
+This app uses you device Bluetooth and GPS features to connect to other Perimeter app users.

+This app does not contain any code that shares any internal data to 3rd party organisations.

 <b>Platforms</b><br>
 Android, iOS.<br>